 The way bees sleep does not differ from the way many mammals and birds do.
-When bees sleep their muscles lose tone, their reaction to stimuli is slower and less energetic, their body temperature lowers and they move less.
+When bees sleep their muscles loose tone, their reaction to stimuli is slower and less energetic, their body temperature lowers and they move less.
 Also, they prefer sleeping in dark environments.
 All these facts lead scientists to a conclusion; it is most probable that bees have an internal circadian rhythm of about 24 hours following the alternating of day and night.

 But why do bees sleep?
 Research has shown how sleep in bees not only links to energy preserving, but also to proper body functioning.
 Waggle dance is one such function.
 Bees perform it whenever they want to communicate the location of a given food source to their nestmates.
 Bees use this dance to communicate two things; direction and distance.
 Lack of sleep affects information’s accuracy about the direction in which to find the food source.
 Bees follow gravity to orientate themselves in the process, forming an angle while dancing.
 Researchers suggest this task is more demanding for bees.
 If they did not sleep well, bees will be far less accurate.
 Information about distance is not influenced by sleep deprivation, so researchers concluded this second task is less demanding.

 Sleep deprivation affects memory as well.
 Researchers noted how sleep-deprived bees find it more difficult to consolidate navigation memory, so it is less likely for sleepy bees to remember which route they took during their last journey out of the hive.